peterellisjones/Railroader-SmartOrders/README.md

 When approaching or clearing a switch, if the train stops on the _exit side_ of the switch, the AI will leave enough room for the other track to be used.

+The AI will look for switches as far as 1000m away, but is less precise the further away the target switch is.

 ## Installation

 * Download `SmartOrders.UMM.zip` from the releases page